-Textbooks, Supplies, Materials and Fees
+Textbooks, Devices, Materials and Fees

-The school provides books for use in classes.
-The books are loaned to students and it is understood that students are responsible for their care.
-If the book is lost or misplaced, the student must pay the price of a replacement book.
+The school provides books and computer devices for use in classes.
+The books and computer devices are loaned to students and it is understood that students are responsible for their care.
+If the book or computer device is lost or misplaced, the student must pay the replacement price for the item.
 The money paid to replace a lost book will be refunded if the book is found at a later time.
-Students must also pay for damaged books.
+Students must also pay for damaged books and damaged computer devices.
 The student will not receive their yearbook at the end of the school year until all materials and fees due that year are paid.
 Fees may be assessed for materials used in classrooms for project work beyond the course requirements.